 My Business Page Factors

-This is all about your Google+ and citation.
-We explain exactly what a citation is on our 'Top Local Citation Sources' post we made a couple of weeks ago, but to give you a rough idea, any business listing website that mentions your name, address and phone number is a citation.
+This is all about your Google+ and citation. a rough idea, any business listing website that mentions your name, address and phone number is a citation.
 Examples include Yellow, Yelp, Foursquare and the Localist.

 The more citations you have that point to your website and your shop, the more likely you are to appear higher on Google.